 Cultural details rather than a strong storyline dominate, but this informative glimpse of Native Americans’ successfully blending new and old lifeways is valuable nevertheless. (afterword) (Picture book.
 6-9)

 Teachers, click on the link below to download a study guide!

 Order your copy now!
 Click on your favorite online bookseller below:

-While she was working on “Charlie,” Sarah Martinsen worked as a full-time designer and graphic artist who lived and worked in Utqiagvik (Barrow), Alaska.
+While she was working on “Charlie,” Sarah Martinsen worked as a full-time designer and graphic artist at the college in Utqiagvik (Barrow), Alaska.
 She loved attending Nalukataq as well as other community events in this special city.
-Charlie and the Blanket Toss was her first children’s book, however, she has extensive experience in illustration and design.
+Charlie and the Blanket Toss was her first children’s book, however, Sarah has extensive experience in illustration and design.
 She is an inspiring speaker, especially for children looking to follow a career in art.